 - Cates Park – a nice park with both sandy and rocky beaches and an amazing play structure for young children.

-- Deep Cove – a picturesque seaside village that’s great for kayaking and hiking in North Vancouver.
+- The Village of Deep Cove – a picturesque seaside village that’s great for kayaking and hiking in North Vancouver.

 - Lynn Canyon Park – nature at its best, with lots of stairs and a free suspension bridge.